mongator/documentation/mongator/custom-types.rst

 You can use custom types to accomplish the mapping of documents.

-To do that you have to create a mandango type and add it to the mandango types' container.
+To do that you have to create a mongator type and add it to the mongator types' container.

 Creating custom types
 ---------------------

-A mandango type is a class that inherits from ``Mongator\Type\Type`` and implements its four abstract methods.
+A mongator type is a class that inherits from ``Mongator\Type\Type`` and implements its four abstract methods.

 Let's see an example::